 Net Worth: 11.62 Billion

-Jimmy Pattison is a successful businessman who owns many companies, one of the highest net worth individuals in Vancouver and Canada.
+Jimmy Pattison is a successful businessman who owns many companies, one of the highest net-worth individuals in Vancouver and one of the most notable Canada Millionaires.

 He founded his first business when he was 16 years old.
 His company owns many companies, including car dealerships, Save On Foods, Overwaitea Beer, Guinness World Records, Ripley’s Believe it or Not, and Canadian wine purveyors Everything Wine.